haka-security/haka/doc/developer/c/module.rst

 .. c:function:: void module_set_path(const char *path)

-    Sets the path used to load haka modules.
+    Set the path used to load haka modules.
 This path must be in the form:

     .. code-block:: bash